The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Watermarks, Adversarial Defenses and Transferable Attacks

-\end{enumerate} The key requirement for a successful defense is the ability to \emph{detect when it is being tested}.
-To bypass the defense, an attacker must provide samples that are both \textit{adversarial}, causing the classifier to make mistakes, and \emph{indistinguishable} from samples drawn from the data distribution $\dist$.
+The key requirement for a successful defense is the ability to detect when it is being tested (see the soundness and completeness properties in \autoref{tab:defenses}).
+To bypass the defense, an $\ver_n$ (Alice) must provide samples that are both adversarial, causing the classifier to err, and indistinguishable from samples of $\mathcal{D}_n$.